CNAG-Biomedical-Informatics/convert-pheno/docs/implementation.md

 When creating a new conversion between two data models, the first step is to **match the variables** between the two data schemas.
 At the time of writting this (Sep-2023) the mapping of variables is still performed **manually** by human brains :cold_sweat:.

 !!!
-Info "Mapping strategy: External or hard-coded?"
+Info "Mapping strategy: External or hardcoded?"
-    Our initial approach leaned towards utilizing configuration files to steer the mapping process, as opposed to resorting to hardcoded solutions.
-However, we encountered challenges due to the complex, nested nature of the data structures, which rendered this strategy unfeasible.
-As a result, we chose to implement **hardcoded** mappings.
-Nevertheless, it is important to highlight that the conversions for [REDCap](redcap.md) and [CDISC-ODM](cdisc-odm.md) continue to require a configuration file.
+    At first, we planned to use configuration files to direct the mapping process instead of hardcoded solutions.
+But the data structures were too complex and nested, making this approach unworkable.
+So, we decided on **hardcoded** mappings.
+However, note that [REDCap](redcap.md) and [CDISC-ODM](cdisc-odm.md) conversions still need a configuration file.

 In the **Mapping tables** section (accessible via the 'Technical Details' tab on the left navigation bar), we outline the equivalencies between different schemas.
 These tables fulfill several purposes: